Your Guide To Choosing Extracurricular Activities For Your Kids

 Think your little one is ready?
 The most important thing to do is to sign them up for an activity that’s appropriate for their age.
 Putting them in something that is too young or too old for them won’t help them out and may only leave them frustrated.

 Sometimes, finding an age-appropriate activity takes time.
-Dr. Laurie Hollman, child psychoanalyst and child development expert, tells Romper, “Trial and error is fine.”
+“Trial and error is fine,” Dr. Laurie Hollman, child psychoanalyst and child development expert, assures us.
 The key, though, is to not pressure your child and to just give them room to enjoy themselves.